memo-alxroid/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 0x02-shell_redirections
 0-hello_world:  a script that prints “Hello, World”, followed by a new line to the standard output

-1-confused_smiley: a script that displays a confused smiley \n\n
+1-confused_smiley: a script that displays a confused smiley \n
 2-hellofile: Display the content of the /etc/passwd file